698 Comments

 Expand full comment

 This should have made a much bigger splash.
-Mark Barnett knows where the bodies are buried, page has kept the lip on Pandora’s Box…
+Mark Barnett knows where the bodies are buried, he has kept the lid on Pandora’s Box…

 Expand full comment